mkieblesz/local-workspace/README.md

     To test host workflow please look at `tests/benchmark_host.sh` and `tests/benchmark_docker.sh` scripts.
 Running them will copy current repository to temporary location and run full workflow setup with timing.

-    You can also pass CF_USERNAME and CF_PASSWORD to the script to test with pulling and loading cms fixtures.
+    You need to pass CF_USERNAME and CF_PASSWORD to the script to test with pulling and loading cms fixtures, otherwise healtcheck is going to fail.

     ```bash
     export CF_USERNAME=<cf-username>